GoZaddy/reesit/README.md

     * User gets quick onboarding of what the app can do
     * Navigates to login screen / register screen
 * Login screen / Register screen
+    * user logs in or creates account here
+    * will be two acitivities not one. or one activity with two fragments
+* Receipt Creation/update Screen
+    * user takes picture of receipt here
+    * user also edits receipts here
+    * Should have a button to take pictures(probably a floating action button)
+    * user creates receipts here
 * List of receipts screen (Main Screen)
+    * Should contain a floating action button that you can use to create a receipt
     * User can categorize receipts according to date, merchant, total price etc
     * User can make search queries for receipts - using item name, merchant name - using search bar
 * Receipt details screen